Shirley Herz

-Shirley Herz (December 30, 1925 - August 11, 2013) was an American Broadway theatre production press representative.
+Shirley Herz (December 30, 1925 - August 11, 2013) was an American Broadway theatre publicist.

-Herz had publicized Broadway, Off-Broadway and Off-Off Broadway productions, ballet companies, circuses, worlds fairs, films and television programs, beginning in 1954, aged 28, when she was the press assistant for the Truman Capote and Harold Arlen musical, House of Flowers.
+Herz publicized Broadway, Off-Broadway and Off-Off Broadway productions, ballet companies, circuses, worlds fairs, films and television programs, beginning in 1954, aged 28, when she was the press assistant for the Truman Capote and Harold Arlen musical, House of Flowers.
 She worked with many notables, including Tallulah Bankhead, Rosalind Russell, Eva Le Gallienne, Jerry Herman, and Julie Harris, as well as with many off-Broadway (such as Manhattan Theatre Club) and off-off-Broadway companies.

 The Broadway League and the American Theatre Wing presented Herz with a special Tony Award for Excellence in Theatre at the 63rd Tony Awards ceremony on June 7, 2009.

 Death

 Herz suffered a stroke on July 18, 2013 and died on August 11, aged 87.
-Her sole immediate survivor is her widower, Herbert Boley, to whom she was married from 1948 until her death.
+Her sole immediate survivor is Herbert Boley, her husband from 1948 until her death.

 Productions

 Broadway productions for which she acted as press agent or representative include: